A combinatorial approach to small ball inequalities for sums and differences: Discussion of tightness

 and

-If the set $T$ is $K$-separated, i.e. $x_i-x_j\not\in K$ for $i\neq j$, we will have $|(x_i+K)\cap T|=1$ for all $x_i\in T$.
+If the set $T$ is $K$-separated, i.e., $x_i-x_j\not\in K$ for $i\neq j$, we will have $|(x_i+K)\cap T|=1$ for all $x_i\in T$.
 We can even make a further assumption that, except $o(n)$ of them, all the sets $\mp x_i+F$ contain the same number of elements of $T$.
 This is possible if $T$ is selected to consist of certain lattice points.
-(So the random variables $X, Y$ need to be in a topological vector space $V$).
+(So we need $X$ and $Y$ to be in a topological vector space $V$).
 Under these assumptions, we have